-- Students must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 DAYS FROM THE START OF THE PROGRAM, including but not limited to: - a.
+- 2. Students must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 DAYS FROM THE START OF THE PROGRAM, including but not limited to: - a.
 A negative TB skin test or chest x-ray. - b.
 An annual TB symptom screening questionnaire. - c.
 A current Mumps, Measles, Rubella, & Varicella (Chicken Pox) schedule with completed Hepatitis B vaccine series.
 Blood titers showing immunity; if no immunity shown, immunization is required. - d.
 Tetanus, Diphtheria-Pertussis Toxoid immunizations within the last 10 years. - e.
 Influenza vaccine is required yearly by clinical agencies. - f.
 COVID 19 vaccine is required for Clinical placement. - g.
 A statement by the healthcare provider that the applicant has the physical and emotional healthy to complete the requirements of this program. - 3.
-Demonstrate a satisfactory Criminal Background Check and Drug Test through the approved School's vendor, paid at the student's expense, within 30-days of the start of the program.
+Demonstrate a satisfactory Criminal Background Check and Drug Test through the approved School's vendor, paid at the student's expense, within 30-days of the start of the program. - 4.
+Demonstrate that no finding has been entered into a state nurse aide registry or by any other professional licensing body concerning abuse, neglect, exploitation, mistreatment of residents or misappropriation of property. - 5.
+Maintain a current American Heart Association CPR BLS Certification for Health Care Provider for entire duration of the program. - 6.
+The school recommends obtaining the pneumonia and meningitis vaccines.
+These immunizations are not required, but they are recommended for your safety and the safety of patients.